mingdaoai/desktop-assistant/README.md

-# Anthropic AI as Virtual Desktop Assistant
+# Anthropic AI as a Virtual Assistant

 When you travel, do you waste hours researching the best place to eat and visit?